-To help make that happen, a new multidisciplinary faculty committee, commissioned by U-M President Mark Schlissel and chaired by Vice Provost and Life Sciences Institute Director Roger Cone, began meeting in summer 2017.
+To help make that happen, a new multidisciplinary faculty committee, commissioned by former U-M President Mark Schlissel and chaired by Vice Provost and Life Sciences Institute Director Roger Cone, began meeting in summer 2017.

 - A one-time investment of $150 million.